20 of the Best Emotional, Story-Driven Games Right Now

 1. Life is Strange – A Beautiful “Coming of Age” Story

-Even after playing this game nearly 10 years ago, I still consider Life is Strange to be one of the best story-driven games of all time, due to its rollercoaster of emotions – offering a ride of mystery, drama, and suspenseful life-or-death moments.
+Even after playing this game nearly 10 years ago, I still consider Life is Strange to be one of the best story-driven games of all time, due to its rollercoaster of emotions – offering a blend of mystery, drama, and suspenseful life-or-death moments.

 2. Whispers of the Luminaries – Idol Industry Meets Murder Mystery